-If you don't have a juicer (which I don't), you can use a spoon to help press out the juice.
+If you don't have a juicer, you can use a spoon to help press out the juice.
 (As demonstrated by Julie in this photo.)

-P.S. – One of our readers (Teresa) noted:
+One of our readers (Teresa) noted:

-Lemon balm is good but lemon verbena is so very intense it is amazing!
-I've used both just to flavor water and leave the sweet out entirely.
-When I do this in a large jar I just leave them in.
+Lemon balm is good, but lemon verbena is so very intense it is amazing!
+I've used both just to flavor water and leave the sweetener out entirely.
+When I do this in a large jar I just leave the herbs in.

 So, if you have some lemony herbs on hand, throw them right into your lemonade.

 Note: Lemon verbena is a shrub that's native to South America.
 Lemon balm is a perennial herb from the mint family, known for its calming effects.

 You can use bottled lemon juice to make honey lemonade, but the flavor is much better with fresh lemons.

 I drink lemon water each morning for the health benefits.
 If we run out of fresh lemons, I skip it, because the taste of the bottled juice is so dramatically different.
 I save the bottled juice for home canning, where the specific pH is more important.